-It is important to think about the overall impact this software will have on your business.
+It is important to think about the overall impact the lease administration software will have on your business.
 How important is it to running your business?
 What is the cost of making the wrong choice?
-If you miss deadlines, is there a negative consequence?
+If you miss deadlines, are there negative consequences?

 You do not want to leave your company at risk if timelines slip during implementation or if the product is not continuously invested in.